When Storing Aged White Tea, Be Mindful of These 5 Details—Otherwise, You Might Ruin It!

 02 Avoiding Light Exposure Is Important

 Many tea enthusiasts might say, isn't this common sense?
 Of course, tea needs to be stored away from light, as direct exposure can accelerate oxidation and give the tea a sun-baked and dry sensation.
-However, it's not just the tea itself that should avoid light—the tea room or warehouse should also minimize light exposure.
+However, it's not just the tea itself that should avoid light—the tea room or should also minimize light exposure.

-If cardboard boxes in the room are exposed to sunlight for a long time, their sealability decreases, and the temperature inside the box continues to rise, which can affect the overall quality of the white tea.
+If cardboard boxes in the room are exposed to sunlight for a long time, their sealability decreases, and the temperature inside the continues to rise, which can affect the overall quality of the white tea.
 One common issue is a sun-baked scent.

 03 Temperature Should Not Be Too High or Too Low